PitYeen/ENC4265_Bishop_Portfolio/reflective_blogs.md

 ---
 # Quick Start Guide
+Something I've always had an issue with is Quick Start Guides.
+More often than not, I find them to be inadequate.
+They either don't include enough information, or they're just plain wrong.
+When I get a new device, I want to set it up quickly and get to using it, as does everyone.
+So, I decided to try my hand at making my own.
+It was for something simple, setting up a smart TV.
+You can download a PDF of it here.

 ## Assignment Rationale
 This assignment will let you experiment with a generative AI tool of your choice, and you will strengthen your critical thinking skills as you evaluate its strengths and weaknesses.